cdapio/cdap/cdap-docs/admin-manual/source/4-system-requirements.rst

 Node.js Runtime
 ---------------
-You can download the appropriate version of Node.js from `nodejs.org
+You can download an appropriate version of Node.js from `nodejs.org
 <http://nodejs.org>`__.
 We recommend any version of `Node.js <https://nodejs.org/>`__
 |node-js-version|; in particular, we recommend |recommended_node_js_version|.